EventStore/documentation/docs/server/5.0.9/server/scavenge/README.md

 :::: el-tab-pane label="Request"
 <<< @/docs/server/5.0.9/server/sample-code/scavenge.sh#curl

-::: tip Next steps
+::: tip
-Scavenge operations have other options you can set to improve performance, [read the API docs](../../http-api/api.md#scavenge-a-node) for more details.
+Scavenge operations have other options you can set to improve performance.
+For example, you can set the number of threads to use.
+Check [the API docs](../../http-api/api.md#scavenge-a-node) for more details.
 :::

 ::::